tobiaseriksson/spring-graphql-simple-demo/README.md

 ### Altair
 https://altair.sirmuel.design/

-This is a realy good tool that I highly recommend just point the URL to : `http://localhost:8081/graphql`
+This is a really good tool that I highly recommend just point the URL to : `http://localhost:8081/graphql`
 ![img.png](altair.png)